 - Following and feeling the breath, but using the structure of counting to help keep oneself on track.
 A typical method would be to count the out-breaths up to 10, and then start over with 1.

 - Something I devised for myself.
 On the in-breath try a mantra such as "feeling" and on the out-breath do counting.

 - The attention is on the body, scanning and feeling one's way from the crown of the head down to the toes and then back from toe to head, sweeping the attention slowly and continuously.
 Typically scanning takes several minutes to complete a full head-toe-head cycle.

 - There are ancient mantras such as "om", but I recommend that mantras be customized to your specific situation.
 For example, a beginner might benefit from a mantra such as "aware", or "awareness".
 My overall recommendation would be "feeling", in order to point back to sensate experience.
 Mantras can be used in an almost koan-like sense, with the intention of pointing to, or creating curiosity about, something wordless like "stillness", "tranquility", or "love", or "thank you".

 - A short version of noting I have described is notice what is roughly predominate in awareness and label it, about once per second, as either seeing, hearing, feeling, or thinking, or "don't know".
 A more detailed version of this style ended up working well for me, your mileage may vary.
-Here's a link to thorough instructions for mastering the noting style.
+More instruction is available at How To Meditate, and for good measure, even more instructions for thoroughly mastering the noting style.